alvaroandresgarayromero/designpatternsheeet/README.rst

         $ sudo docker exec -it cpp_container_latest /bin/bash
         root@5976e1426a62:/app#

-    Generate the build files from the test workspace.
+    Generate the build files from the test application.
-    Note that each workspace will have their own CMakeLists.txt to keep them independent.

     .. code-block:: bash

-        # the test workspace is in the hello_world directory
+        # the test application is in the hello_world directory
         root@5976e1426a62:/app# cd hello_world/

+        # create folder to store the build files
+        root@5976e1426a62:/app/hello_world# mkdir out
-        root@5976e1426a62:/app/hello_world# cmake -S . -B out
+        root@5976e1426a62:/app/hello_world# cd out

+        # generate the build files
+        root@5976e1426a62:/app/hello_world/out# cmake ..

-    Generate the executable file.
-The executable file will be named "build"
+    Generate the executable binary file.
+The test app executable file created is "build"

     .. code-block:: bash

-        root@5976e1426a62:/app/hello_world# cd out/
         root@5976e1426a62:/app/hello_world/out# make

     Run the executable file.

     .. code-block:: bash

-        # Docker ID will printed since application is been
+        # The test app will print the hostname from where its executed.
-        # executed from the Docker Container with ID 5976e1426a62
+        # In this example, the Docker Container ID 5976e1426a62 is the hostname for the container.
         root@5976e1426a62:/app/hello_world/out# ./build
         Hello from 5976e1426a62